Potential and limitations of quantum extreme learning machines: Description of the general QELM approach

 \parTitle{Characterisation of QELM-retrievable information} A defining feature of QELMs is the restriction to \textit{linear} post-processing of the measurement probabilities, which has significant implications for their information processing capabilities.
 To see this, note that applying the linear function $W$ to $\bs p_{\tilde\mu}(\rho)$ produces a vector $\bs y\equiv W\bs p_{\tilde\mu}(\rho)$, with components

-In other words, any vector $\bs y$ obtainable via linear post-processing of measurement probabilities has the form $y_k = \Tr(\calO_k \rho)\equiv\langle\calO_k,\rho\rangle$ for some observable $\calO_k$, where we used the $\langle\cdot,\cdot\rangle$ notation to highlight that expressions of the form $\Tr(A^\dagger B)$ can be interpreted as an inner product between the matrices.
-It follows that a QELM can learn to retrieve the expectation value of a given observable $\calO$ \textit{if and only if}
+In other words, any vector $\bs y$ obtainable via linear post-processing of measurement probabilities has the form $y_k = \Tr(\tilde\calO_k \rho)\equiv\langle\tilde\calO_k,\rho\rangle$ for some observable $\tilde\calO_k$ that is a linear combination of the effective POVM elements.
+Here and in the following we use the notation $\langle\cdot,\cdot\rangle$ to highlight that expressions of the form $\Tr(A^\dagger B)$ can be interpreted as an inner product between the matrices.
+It follows that a QELM can learn to retrieve the expectation value of an observable $\calO$ \textit{if and only if}

 that is, if and only if $\cal O$ can be written as a real linear combination of operators $\tilde\mu_{b}$.
 It is worth noting that, in this context, we operate under the assumption that $\tilde\mu$ --- and thus $\Lambda$ and $\mu$ --- is known, and therefore the condition is readily verifiable.
 In particular, a QELM can reproduce the expectation value of arbitrary observables \textit{iff} $\tilde\mu$ is \textit{informationally complete} (that is, \textit{iff} $\{\tilde\mu_b:b\in\Sigma\}$ spans the corresponding space of Hermitian operators).
 Nonetheless, as will be further discussed later, the training procedure does not require knowledge of $\tilde\mu$ as it can be seen as a way to \textit{estimate} the effective measurement $\tilde\mu$ itself.